Eumaeus/cite_lsj_cex/README.md

 	1. A listing of all Greek words in the entry, in Beta Code without accents

 - **files** A directory of individual CEX fragments for each alphabetic division of the LSJ.

+## Corrections

+Please submit corrections as issues in GitHub or (idally) in the form of pull-requests.